Bakkavor strike to continue as workers vote to extend action

 There have been several reports of dip shortages resulting from the strike, while Unite has warned that shortages could worsen unless a deal is reached between Bakkavor and its employees.

-The trade union has argued that the workers have seen their pay decrease by 10.6% in real terms over the last three years, and are demanding a pay rise of just 81p per hour on average.
+On the subject of pay terms, Unite said that its members have seen their pay decrease by 10.6% in real terms over the last three years, and are demanding a raise of just 81p per hour on average.

-Bakkavor said in September that it has offered a 7.8% raise to its lowest paid employees and 6.4% across all other grades.
+Meanwhile, Bakkavor said it has offered a 7.8% raise to its lowest paid employees and 6.4% across all other grades, as well as a £350 per head bonus.

 ‘Workers have full backing of Unite’